 In your search for a veterinary facility, we believe you should expect high quality care as well as great service.
 Our goal has been to assemble a veterinary health care team committed to providing exceptional client service and veterinary health care.
 Our commitment to you is to continue to offer our world class service and a state of the art veterinary facility.

 Your pet's annual vet check-up will include a total physical exam, with a thorough investigation of your pet's head, body and tail, and all his assorted cavities.
-We will review any concerns you may have, perform any recommended testing and vaccinations that you allow and discuss any abnormalities that are found.
-We recommend that all of our patients have a yearly fecal screening to ensure he/she is not harboring any parasites that could cause health problems.
-Some of the most common parasites we find are contagious to people so this testing is important for the health of your pet but also yours and those of your family members.
-We recommend that all new felines be tested for Feline Leukemia Viruse (FeLV)and Feline Immunodeficieny Virus (FIV) to ensure the status of this patient is known and to ensure we prevent transmission to other feline pets.
+We will review our standard vaccination recommendations and then tailor a specific plan to your pet's lifestyle and your interests.
+We will discuss any concerns you may have and perform any recommended testing that is appropriate and discuss any abnormalities that are found.
+We recommend that all of our patients have a yearly fecal screening to ensure he/she is not harboring any intestinal parasites that could cause health problems.
+Some of the most common parasites we find are contagious to people so this testing isn't just important for the health of your pet but also yours and those of your family members.
+We recommend that all new felines be tested for Feline Leukemia Virus (FeLV) and Feline Immunodeficieny Virus (FIV) to ensure their status is known and to ensure we prevent transmission to other feline pets.
 We recommend yearly heartworm/tick screening for all of our canine patients.
 This test has been invaluable in detecting life-threatening diseases, takes only a few drops of blood and minutes to run.
-In addition to these tests our veterinarians may recommend others depending on your pet's age, symptoms you have observed or findings on your pet's annual exam.
+In addition to these tests our veterinarians may recommend other panels depending on your pet's age, symptoms you have observed or physical findings during your pet's annual exam.

 It's a good idea to keep an accurate medical diary not only of the procedures and vaccinations your pet receives at the vet, but also of notes on things like your pet's elimination habits and any physical changes or unusual occurrences.
 Keep track of small shifts in your pet's behavior, including urinary marking habits and mood swings, along with diet and routine modifications.
 Take this notebook when you visit us so we will have a complete history to review.
 These seemingly unrelated occurrences may help explain results of your pet's medical tests.

-All of our surgery patients MUST have a physical exam and the pre-surgical bloodwork within 2 months of the procedure.
+All of our surgery patients MUST have a physical exam and the pre-surgical bloodwork within 2 months of any procedure.